krinisha/datapeace/README.md

 # Datapeace Recruitment Assignment

-The APIs have been built using NodeJS as the web framework and MongoDB as the database.
+The required APIs have been built using NodeJS as the web framework and MongoDB as the database.

 This project uses a number of open source npm packages and projects listed below :